A Generalized Contou-Carr\`ere Symbol and its Reciprocity Laws in Higher Dimensions: Spectral Extensions and Higher commutators

-A central extension $e$ as in \eqref{eq:central} corresponds to a monoidal map from $G$ to the classifying space $BA$.
+A central extension $e$ as in \eqref{eq:central} corresponds to a monoidal map from $G$ to the groupoid $BA$ (that is, the groupoid of $A$-torsors with the natural symmetric monoidal structure).
 To see this directly, one observes that every fibre $p^{-1}(g) \subset E$ has the structure of an $A$-torsor.
 Moreover, we have a natural isomorphism $p^{-1}(gh) \cong p^{-1}(g) \otimes_A p^{-1}(h)$ for every pair $(g,h) \in G^2$.
 Thus, \eqref{eq:central} gives rise to a map of monoidal groupoids

 where $G$ is viewed as a discrete groupoid with monoidal structure given by the group operation, and $BA$ denotes the classifying groupoid of $A$-torsors.
 The following interpretation of the commutator pairing is well-known.